 The tower was completed later in 1614 and contains Amsterdam’s oldest clock made in 1511.

 The church was also painted by French impressionist Claude Monet from the Groenburgwal canal in 1874.
+[Note, that painting is displayed in the Philadelphia Museum of Art].

 The Zuiderkerk tower underwent a major renovation between 2014 and 2017, restoring the top part to its original dark grey colour.